-(q) Adoption of New Accounting Standards and Restatement
+(p) Adoption of New Accounting Standards

-During the fiscal year ended September 30, 2014, the Authority adopted the following new accounting standards issued by the Governmental Accounting Standards Board (GASB): Statement No. 65, Items Previously Reported as Assets and Liabilities; Statement No. 66, Technical Corrections - 2012 (an amendment of GASB Statements No. 10 and No. 62); Statement No. 67, Financial Reporting for Pension Plans (an amendment of GASB Statement No. 25); and Statement No. 70, Accounting and Financial Reporting for Nonexchange Financial Guarantees.
+During the fiscal year ended September 30, 2015, the Authority adopted the following new accounting standards issued by the Governmental Accounting Standards Board (GASB): Statement No. 68, Accounting and Financial Reporting for Pensions (an amendment of GASB Statement No. 27); Statement No. 69, Government Combinations and Disposals of Government Operations; and Statement No. 71, Pension Transition for Contributions Made Subsequent to the Measurement Date (an amendment of GASB Statement No. 68).
+The Implementation of GASB Statement Nos.
+68, 69 and 71 had no impact on the Authority's fiscal year 2015 financial statements.